 - collecting rent

-- buying and selling real estate (in this case they must be registered with the NSW Land Registry Services)
+- buying and selling real estate (they must comply with the registration with the NSW Land Registry Services)

-Given the broad range of functions that a power of attorney carries, can a power of attorney change a Will in Australia?
-As we have already discussed, they cannot do so.
+Given the wide range of powers that a power of attorney has, can a power of attorney change a Will in Australia?
+As we have mentioned, they can’t.
 This is because a Will is separate to a power of attorney.

-A Will is a legally binding document that outlines the wishes of a testator, stating how they would like their assets such as bank account, or real estate and other estate to be distributed following their death.
+A Will is a legal document that outlines the wishes of the testator.
+Moreover, it states the manner of distribution of their assets after their death, such as bank account, or real estate and other estates.

 Types of Power of Attorney NSW

 - General Power of Attorney: This grants broad powers to the attorney to manage financial and legal affairs on behalf of the principal.
-It is often for temporary or specific purposes, like handling financial transactions while the principal is abroad.
+It’s often for temporary or specific purposes, like handling financial transactions while you are abroad.

-- Enduring Power of Attorney: This type of power of attorney continues even if the principal becomes mentally incapacitated.
+- Enduring Power of Attorney: This type of power of attorney continues if the principal becomes mentally incapacitated.
 It can cover both financial and personal matters.
-However, it must specifically mention that it is “enduring” to remain effective in such situations.
+But it must specifically state that it is “enduring” to be effective in such circumstances.

 How to Make a Power of Attorney in NSW?